Gold is considered a safe haven for investors during turbulent times. What is the highest price for gold so far?

 Interestingly, investors can also purchase physical gold via the futures market, but the process is complicated and lengthy and comes with a large investment and additional costs.

-Market participants can also invest in gold through an exchange-traded fund (ETF).
+Aside from those options, market participants can invest in gold through exchange-traded funds (ETFs).
 Investing in a gold ETF is similar to trading a gold stock on an exchange, and there are numerous gold ETF options to choose from.
 For instance, some ETFs focus solely on physical gold bullion, while others focus on gold futures contracts.
-Other ETFs focus on gold-mining stocks or follow the gold spot price.
+Other ETFs center on gold-mining stocks or follow the gold spot price.

 Highest price for gold: Historical gold price action

-To break through that barrier and reach that record high, the yellow metal added more than US$500, or 32 percent, to its value in the first eight months of 2020.
+Gold’s first breach of the significant US$2,000 price level in mid-2020 was undoubtedly due in large part to economic uncertainty caused by the COVID-19 pandemic.
+To break through that barrier and reach a record high, the yellow metal added more than US$500, or 32 percent, to its value in the first eight months of 2020.

-Despite its recent run up, the gold price has seen its share of both peaks and troughs over the last decade.
-Rising as high as US$1,920 per ounce in late 2011, the price of gold took a deep dive half way through 2013, dropping to about US$1,220.
-The gold price then remained between US$1,100 and US$1,300 from 2014 to early 2019 — but in the second half of that year, a softer US dollar, rising geopolitical issues and a slowdown in economic growth pushed gold above US$1,500.
+Despite this recent run, gold has seen its share of both peaks and troughs over the last decade.
+Rising as high as US$1,920 per ounce in late 2011, the metal took a deep dive halfway through 2013, dropping to about US$1,220.
+It then remained between US$1,100 and US$1,300 from 2014 to early 2019.
+However, in the second half of 2019, a softer US dollar, rising geopolitical issues and a slowdown in economic growth pushed gold above US$1,500.

 Gold price chart via Kitco.

-Like other metals, the gold spot price is mostly influenced by supply and demand dynamics.
+Like other metals, the gold spot price can also be influenced by supply and demand dynamics.

-China and India are the biggest buyers of physical gold, and are in a perpetual prize fight for the title of world’s largest gold consumer.
-That said, central bank buying around the world has risen to a level not seen since 2013.
-In 2019, central banks were net buyers of gold for the 10th year in a row.
+China and India are the biggest buyers of physical gold, and are in a perpetual fight for the title of world’s largest gold consumer.
+That said, central bank buying rebounded in 2021 after dropping to a decade low in 2020 during the pandemic.
+Central bank watchers expect that net gold buying is likely to continue throughout 2022.

-In terms of supply, in 2019, the world’s four top gold producers were China, Australia, Russia and the US.
-Together, these four countries produce nearly half of total global output.
-The general consensus in the gold market is that not enough money has been spent on gold exploration.
-Gold mine production has been flat for the last five years, at around 3,200 to 3,300 metric tons each year.
+In terms of supply, in 2021 the world’s five top gold producers were China, Australia, Russia, the US and Canada.
+The consensus in the gold market is that major miners have not spent enough on gold exploration in recent years.
+Gold mine production has been flat for the last five years, at around 3,200 to 3,300 metric tonnes each year.

 Highest price for gold: Beware gold price manipulation

-As a final note on the price of gold and buying gold bullion, it’s important for investors to be aware that manipulation of gold bullion prices is a hot topic in the industry.
+As a final note on the price of gold and buying gold bullion, it’s important for investors to be aware that gold price manipulation is a hot topic in the industry.

 Not long after, the long-running London gold fix was replaced by the LBMA gold price in a bid to increase gold price transparency.
 The twice-a-day process, operated by the ICE Benchmark Administration, still involves a variety of banks collaborating to set the gold price, but the system is now electronic.

-Still, the issue of price manipulation has by no means been solved, as a recent fine on JPMorgan (NYSE:JPM) shows.
-The world’s gold market participants have consistently spoken out about, particularly as gold has come to a new high — in mid-2020, Chris Marcus, founder of Arcadia Economics and author of the book “The Big Silver Short,” said that when gold fell back below the US$2,000 mark after hitting close to US$2,070, he saw similarities to what happened with the gold price in 2011.
+Gold market participants have consistently spoken out about manipulation.
+In mid-2020, Chris Marcus, founder of Arcadia Economics and author of the book “The Big Silver Short,” said that when gold fell back below the US$2,000 mark after hitting close to US$2,070, he saw similarities to what happened with the gold price in 2011.

 Marcus has been following the gold and silver markets with a focus specifically on price manipulation for nearly a decade.
-His advice to precious metals investors?
+His advice?
 “Trust your gut.
 I believe we’re witnessing the ultimate ’emperor’s really naked’ moment.
 This isn’t complex financial analysis.
 Sometimes I think of it as the greatest hypnotic thought experiment in history.”

 Highest price for gold: Investor takeaway